monkeylittle/monkeylittle/_posts/2017-02-22-exploring-kubernetes-init-container-configmap-secret.md

 - Jenkins
 ---

-At the end of my last post I had created a docker image for Jenkins that extended the official docker image by disabling the setup wizard, installing the default plugins and installing maven.
+At the end of my last post I created a docker image for Jenkins that extended the official docker image by disabling the setup wizard, installing the default plugins and installing maven.
 I skipped over:

 - setting up ssh for GitHub.
 - automating the configuration of the Jenkins job(s).
 - creating appropriate Jenkins slave images.

-In this post I'll set up SSH for GitHub.
+In this post I'll describe how to set up SSH for GitHub.

 ## Setting Up SSH for GitHub